 After the mediation between the Commission and Williams resulted in an impasse, the Receiver reached out to local appraisers and commissioned three appraisals of Villa Gabriella and the associated parking spots.
-After completion of the appraisals, the Receiver intends to proceed with the marketing and liquidation of Villa Gabriella and the related parking spots.
+The Receiver has received two of these appraisals and is currently working to obtain the third appraisal.
+Upon completion of the third appraisal, the Receiver intends to proceed with the marketing and liquidation of Villa Gabriella and the related parking spots.